 The yellow ox-eye gradually spreads through rhizomes and seeds.
 You can easily propagate the Telekia speciosa by digging up the clump and dividing it.

-This an easy to grow plant.
+This is an easy to grow plant.
 If the soil is moist enough the heartleaf oxeye can grow in full sun.

 Characteristic: newly emerging every year